-25 June 2019 Visit of Commissioner Avramopoulos for the second round of the Migration Dialogue Main purpose to ensure political continuity to the Migration Dialogue and discussion on Security.
+Recent and upcoming e T 25 June 2019 Visit of Commissioner Avramopoulos for the second round of the Migration Dialogue Main purpose to ensure political continuity to the Migration Dialogue and discussion on Security.
 10 July 2019 Senior Officials meeting on migration in Cairo To follow up on the 2 nd round of the Migration Dialogue at the technical level 3 September 2019 EU Counterterrorism dialogue Coordinator visit to Egypt To relaunch the dialogue on counterterrorism with Egypt.
 27 November 2019 Meeting of the 7 th EU-Egypt Stability Cluster, Cairo The meeting covered counter- terrorism, migration and asylum, as well as consular issues.
-3-4 February 2020 EASO consultation meeting with Egyptian authorities in Malta Opportunities for future cooperation 18-19 February 2020 Seminar organised by EASO on asylum in Alexandria Asylum systems and procedures under the Common European Asylum System 3 September 2020 HRVP visit to Cairo To discuss bilateral and regional relations; migration pact was briefly raised 4-9 October 2020 EASO technical level mission to Cairo Future cooperation 5 November 2020 President of the European Council Michel visit to Cairo To discuss bilateral and regional relations including fight against terrorism 12 July 2021 Meeting between Commissioner Johansson and Egyptian Foreign Min- ister Shoukry Discuss migration and security cooperation, raise EU intention to hold the next Migration Dialogue meeting in autumn 2021 05 October 2021 EU-Egypt 7th meeting of Association Committee, To discuss various aspect of cooperation and in particular programmes for 2021, including migration 25 October 2021 Commissioner Varhelyi visit to Egypt Meetings with President Al Sisi and Foreign Minister Shoukry (besides other Ministers as well as CSOs, HR- defendants, business).
-Discussions focused on all aspects of cooperation, including migration, and future programmes 15 November 2021 Commissioner Johansson visit to Cairo Discussed all aspects of coopera- tion on migration and mobility with relevant ministers 16 November 2021 Migration Dialogue at senior officials level 19 June 2022 (TBC) EU-Egypt Association Council Autumn 2022 (tbc) Talent Partnerships roundtable
+3-4 February 2020 EUAA consultation meeting with Egyptian authorities in Malta Opportunities for future cooperation 18-19 February 2020 Seminar organised by EUAA on asylum in Alexandria Asylum systems and procedures under the Common European Asylum System 3 September 2020 HRVP visit to Cairo To discuss bilateral and regional relations; migration pact was briefly raised 4-9 October 2020 EUAA technical level mission to Cairo Future cooperation 5 November 2020 President of the European Council Michel visit to Cairo To discuss bilateral and regional relations including fight against Terrorism 12 July 2021 Meeting between Commissioner Johansson and Egyptian Foreign Min- ister Shoukry Discuss migration and security cooperation, raise EU intention to hold the next Migration Dialogue meeting in autumn 2021 05 October 2021 EU-Egypt 7th meeting of Association Committee, To discuss various aspect of cooperation and in particular programmes for 2021, including migration 25 October 2021 Commissioner Varhelyi visit to Egypt Meetings with President Al Sisi and Foreign Minister Shoukry (besides other Ministers as well as CSOs, HR- defendants, business).
+Discussions focused on all aspects of cooperation, including migration and future programmes 15 November 2021 Commissioner Johansson visit to Cairo Discussed all aspects of cooperation on migration and mobility with relevant ministers 16 November 2021 Migration Dialogue at senior officials level 31 May - 1 June 2022 31 May - 1 June 2022 Meetings with President Al Sisi, Foreign Minister Shoukry, Minister of Planning and Economic Development Hala Elsaid.
+Discussions focused on food security, socioeconomic recovery, and migration (border assistance package).
+15 June 2022 President von der Leyen's visit to Egypt Meeting with President Al Sisi focused on food security and energy cooperation.
+19 June 2022 9th EU-Egypt Association Council Endorsed the Partnership Priorities 2021-2027 and discussed all aspects of bilateral relations, including migration.
+31 October 2022 Commissioner Varhelyi visit to Cairo Signature of contract for new EU- funded border management programme 7 December 2022 Sub-Committee on Justice and Security Working Group on Migration, Social and Consular Affairs 27 January 2023 Meeting between HOME DDG Luchner/EEAS MD Hallergard and the Egyptian Ambassador to Brussels Draw attention to need to improve readmission cooperation (Article 25a), upcoming visit of VP Schinas, legal migration 25 - 28 February 2023 VP Schinas to Cairo 7 June 2023 Talent Partnership roundtable 13 June 2023 Senior level meeting on law enforcement and security Covering also migrant smuggling; First positive signals on possible cooperation in this are, including with the EU agencies; to be followed up at technical level